 Augmented reality is – literally – reshaping the world around us.

-From catching creatures in Pokémon GO to making silly faces with Snapchat and Facebook selfie filters, AR has infiltrated the mainstream, with combined hardware and software revenues set to exceed that of VR by the year 2021.
+From catching creatures in Pokémon GO to making silly faces with Snapchat and Facebook picture filters, AR has infiltrated the mainstream, with combined hardware and software revenues set to exceed that of VR by the year 2021.

 As developers of custom-built game-based learning experiences, much of our interest in augmented reality lies in its applications as a tool for learning and training.
 Our studio is obsessed with reading about all the cool ways that teachers and educators are incorporating AR into their classrooms – if you have experience using AR in your school, tell us all about it on Twitter or Facebook!
 For those who have yet to make the plunge, there’s never been a better time to get started – check out the ideas below for inspiration. ✨